pscheid1/TSSG-laravel-musiclibrary/README.md

 CD to \<root> and execute \vendor\bin\phpunit.bat (Windows) otherwise execute phpunit.
 This will issue a logon request and the logon pages should be returned.
 The page will be scanned to determine if the string 'Password' is on the page.
 The results should display **OK (1 test, 2 assertions).**

-Obvously this isn't much of a test.
+Obviously this isn't much of a test.
 This is mainly to begin the process of figuring out how to test a Laravel project utilizing the internal test framework.

-This section will be updated as we learn more.
+The modify-password branch is now merged into master.
+This includes the following changes:

+* Any user may now changed their password by using the edit option on their own account.
+* An administrator may change the password of any account.
+* The "Forgot my password" option has been added to the logon page.
+An input screen will be returned asking for a userid and email address.
+If they are validated, a URI containing a key will be sent to the email address.
+Use the URI to receive a second input form requesting your userid, email address, password and conformation password.
+Send this form and if the information is validated your password will be reset.
+This operation must be completed within 60 minutes of the first request or the request will be rejected. (for testing without a mail server, you can get the information from the laravel log - /storage/logs/laravel.log)
+* There are new seed record accounts.
+The above list has been updated with the new userid's.  pscheid is nolonger a valid userid.
+* All seed record accounts are created with 'password' as their password.
+* The NAVBAR home tab has been deleted.
+* The NAVBAR icon (Musicians Manager) is now a 'home' screen link.
+* The default timezone is now EST w/daylight savings time.